 - Submit usage data online annually to the City by May 1.

-The next deadline is November 30, 2013.
-If you have not submitted your 2012 benchmarking report, be sure to submit by this next deadline to avoid a possible violation and $500 fine.
+LL84 has quarterly deadlines if the May 1 deadline is missed; May 1, August 1, November 1 and February 1.
+If you have not submitted your 2012 benchmarking report by the last quarterly deadline of February 1, 2014, be sure to submit as soon as possible to clear the violation, and be sure to pay the $500 fine.
 Find more information in the section "How to Comply."

-Please click the sections below to learn more about LL84, which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, and benchmarking scores and reports.
+Please click the sections below to learn more about LL84, which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, benchmarking scores and reports, and outreach and trainings.